Direct covariance matrix estimation with compositional data: Statistical properties

-Assumption \textbf{A5} requires that the number of nonzero off-diagonal entries in any of the $\Omega^*_{(h)}$ does not grow too quickly with $p$.
-Like \textbf{A2}, \textbf{A5} also requires that $p$ grows as $N \to \infty$.
-Assumption \textbf{A6} is a requirement on how frequently, as $N \to \infty$, we draw a sample from each of the $H$ populations.
-If the population to sample from was selected randomly, this would require that each population is sampled from with probability bounded away from zero.
-If the population to sample from was chosen deterministically, this would require that we do not systemically undersample from any of the $H$ populations.
-Our error bounds will depend on $\pi$, so we can quantify how $\pi$ affects estimation accuracy.
+Assumption \textbf{A5} requires that the number of nonzero off-diagonal entries in any of the $\Omega ^{*}_{(h)}$ does not grow too quickly with $p$.
+Like \textbf{A2}, \textbf{A5} implicitly requires that $p$ grows as $N \to \infty $.
+Assumption \textbf{A6} is a requirement on how frequently, as $N \to \infty $, we sample from each of the $H$ populations.
+This assumption requires that we do not systemically undersample from any of the $H$ populations.
+Our error bounds will depend on $\pi $, so we can quantify how sampling affects estimation accuracy.